To diagnose a breast condition, your healthcare provider will take your complete health history. Your provider may also:

 Do a complete physical exam to:

-Locate any lump and feel its features (for example, texture, size, and relationship to the skin and chest muscles)
+Locate any lump and feel its features, such as texture, size, and relationship to the skin and chest muscles

 Look for changes in the nipples or the skin of the breast

 Check lymph nodes under the arm and above the collarbones